In Belgium, just as in France, multiple measures were put in place to combat the COVID-19 pandemic.

 Let’s take a tour of the SADE Group’s sites across the country during this complicated period.

-Government measures forced SODRAEP to shut down its worksites, except for a few urgent works deals in public service sectors.
+Government measures forced ARGEA to shut down its worksites, except for a few urgent works deals in public service sectors.
 A look back at the last few weeks.

 Mid-March – mid-April

-During the first 4 weeks of strict lockdown, SODRAEP worked on adapting its working procedures and purchasing new PPE to comply with sanitary measures and optimise its preparations to get back to business.
+During the first 4 weeks of strict lockdown, ARGEA worked on adapting its working procedures and purchasing new PPE to comply with sanitary measures and optimise its preparations to get back to business.

 15 April: back to business